Skip to content

 Who Should Buy the Xero Shoes Prio Neo?

-Over the course of my wear testing and working out in the Xero Shoes Prio Neo, I’ve found a few contexts where I think these shoes make a lot of sense.
+Throughout my wear testing and working out in the Xero Shoes Prio Neo, I’ve found a few contexts where I think these shoes make a lot of sense.

 1. You Want a Barefoot Shoe for Everything

-The first context where the Prio Neo makes sense is for the person that wants a barefoot shoe for a little bit of everything.
+The first context where the Prio Neo makes sense is for the person who wants a barefoot shoe for a little bit of everything.
 This shoe is designed to have an “athleisure” range to its functionality.

 For daily wear, I found the Prio Neo to be pretty comfortable and I like that its upper breathes well.
 I regularly wear these casually without socks because of their comfort and how they hug the foot.